Java equals and hashCode contract

 This method returns a number of the int type, which is used to assign a given object to a group.
 Thanks to the hashCode method, we are able to divide all possible instances of a given class into separate groups.
 Each of these groups is represented by a number returned by the hashCode method.

 The hashCode method is used by collections such as HashSet and HashMap to ensure data consistency.
-Without overriding both equals and hashCode, these collections wouldn’t behave properly.
+Without overriding both equals and hashCode, these collections will not behave properly.

 The contract between equals and hashCode